tommythorn/BeMicro-CV/README.md

 This also adds a small serial (RS232) input/output engine:

- * TX is on GPIO 1, that is J1 pin 1
+ * RX is on GPIO 1, that is J1 pin 1

- * RX is on GPIO 2, that is J1 pin 2
+ * TX is on GPIO 2, that is J1 pin 2

+ * GND is on J1 pin 12 (and 30).

  * Speed set to 115200 bps

 To use connect a USB BUB (or similar), RX to J1-1, TX to J1-2 and ensure that it's configured for 3.3 V signaling.
+Attach with a serial console (say `screen $TTY 115200`, where `TTY` is `/dev/tty.usbserial-A700eIQP` on my Mac and `/dev/ttyUSB0` on Linux.
+If everything is working, input should be echoed back.

+This is a silly design, but much more interesting things can be built on top of this.

 ## NIOS II with support for the external DDR3 memory